 This is a great choice, though, if you’re undertaking a complete desert road trip from Salt Lake City to Zion and perhaps Bryce National Parks, then continuing on south to Arizona.
 Check out our 9-day Arizona-Utah road trip itinerary for more ideas, including Monument Valley and Navajo tribal country.

 We’ll keep the Sedona Airport for last because even though it is one of the closest airports to the Grand Canyon, it does not have any commercial flights flying in or out.

 That’s right!
 You need a private jet or a charter plane to get to this airport.
 The Sedona Airport is located on top of a mountain, almost 500 feet above the main city, and is listed as one of the most scenic airports in the US.

 Once you reach Sedona Airport, it takes almost 2 hours and 10 minutes to reach the South Rim of the Grand Canyon by road.
-And if you head towards the North Rim, it will take approximately 4.5 hours.
+And if you head toward the North Rim, it will take approximately 4.5 hours.

 Going via Sedona would be a good choice if you have a private plane and want to visit the Grand Canyon’s South Rim.
 For people dependent on commercial flights, we suggest taking a flight to Phoenix Sky Harbor International Airport and visiting Sedona and the Grand Canyon in one trip.

-If you’re going to visit the Grand Canyon, the best way is to get a flight to the nearest city, and from there, take a road trip to the Grand Canyon National Park.
+If you’re going to visit the Grand Canyon, the best way is to get a flight to the nearest city and from there, take a road trip to the Grand Canyon National Park.

 However, many of the closest airports to the Grand Canyon do not cater to frequent domestic or international flights.
 Some airports only have flights from a handful of cities; therefore, you have to resort to getting connecting flights.

-Only a couple of large international airports have proper flights from all over the US, and other countries.
+Only a couple of large international airports have proper flights from all over the US and other countries.

 © Family Road Trip